 So how can you treat your building given the “rash” of scabies outbreaks?
 There are a few options.

-The “easiest” treatment is to lightly “mist” over common areas employees use with FLYING INSECT KILLER.
-Generally used as a space spray for pests like gnats or mosquitoes, Flying Insect killer is also labeled for mites.
-You can lightly mist over desktops, appliances, chairs and carpets.
+The “easiest” treatment is to lightly “mist” over common areas employees use with MULTIPURPOSE INSECT KILLER.
+Generally used for spot treating carpets, furniture and other sensitive areas of the home for pests like fleas, Multi Purpose will also kill mites.
+You can lightly mist over desktops, appliances, chairs and carpets where activity is suspected.

 Since your building is quite large, treating it with aerosol cans will take a lot of time and ultimately, cost more compared to using a mixture you create and spray or fog.

-So if you prefer to spray a liquid over carpeting and furniture, use ONSLAUGHT.
-This mixes with water at a rate of .5 or 1.0 oz per gallon of water used to treat 1,000 sq/ft of surface area.
-Onslaught is labeled for mites and is strong enough to handle that might be active in the building.
+So for larger jobs, consider BITHOR.
+It’s odorless, labeled for use over carpeting and furniture too and will prove to be way more economical in the long run.
+Add 1 oz per gallon of water and use the mixture for up to 1,000 sq/ft of surface area.
+Bithor is labeled for mites and is strong enough to handle most any pest that might be active in the building.

 Use a good PUMP SPRAYER to apply the mixture and retreat in two weeks to ensure the problem is controlled.

-When fogging, you’ll use less mixed material to get all the surfaces covered.
-And you can do so in a fraction of time.
+For attics, crawl spaces or other large rooms, fogging is a great way to apply Bithor.
+When mist fogging, you’ll use way less mixed material and you’ll do a much better job getting all the surfaces covered.
+And you can do the treatment in a fraction of time.